getsentry/sentry-docs/src/collections/_documentation/platforms/python/index.md

 ## Integrating the SDK

 Sentry captures data by using an SDK within your application’s runtime.
-These are platform specific and allow Sentry to have a deep understanding of how your application works.
+These are platform specific and allow Sentry to have a deep understanding of how your application works

 Install our Python SDK using `pip`: